naist-nlp/atd-mcl/README.md

-# ATD-MCL: Arukikata Travelogue Dataset with Geographic Entity Mention, Coreference, and Link Annotation
+# ATD-MCL: NAIST Academic Travelogue Dataset with Geographic Entity Mention, Coreference, and Link Annotation

 ## How to Restore the ATD-MCL Data

 1. Install necessary Python libraries, for example, using `pip install -r requirements.txt`.
-1. Obtain the Arukikata Travelogue Dataset (ATD) original data (`data.zip`) from the NII IDR site <https://www.nii.ac.jp/dsc/idr/arukikata/>.
+1. Obtain the NAIST Academic Travelogue Dataset (ATD) original data (`data.zip`) from the site <https://sites.google.com/view/geography-and-language/resources>.
 1. Decompress `data.zip` and then move `data` directory to under `atd` directory (or create a symbolic link to `data` directory in `atd` directory).
-1. Excute `bin/gen_full_data_json.sh`.
+1. Execute `bin/gen_full_data_json.sh`.
     - The restored data will be placed at `atd-mcl/full/main/json_per_doc/` and `atd-mcl/full/main/split-*/json`.
-    - The data used for calculating inter-annotator aggreement scores will be placed at `atd-mcl/full/agreement/`.
+    - The data used for calculating inter-annotator agreement scores will be placed at `atd-mcl/full/agreement/`.
-1. Excute `bin/gen_full_data_tsv.sh`.
+1. Execute `bin/gen_full_data_tsv.sh`.
     - The restored data will be placed at `atd-mcl/full/main/link_tsv_per_doc` and `atd-mcl/full/main/mention_tsv_per_doc`.

 ## Data Statistics